Chinchillas make for excellent pets.

 If your chinchilla stops poop production, it could indicate some form of intestinal blockage or other illnesses.

-It could also mean that your chinchilla is not eating as much as standard and indicating other illnesses.
+It could also mean that your chinchilla is not eating as much as normal, which could indicate other illnesses.

-How to Handle, Treat and Care for Common Illnesses with Chinchillas
+How To Handle, Treat And Care Common Illnesses In Chinchillas

 Now that we have an idea of some of the signs of illnesses or indicators of a deathly ill chinchilla, it is good to understand what you can do to help your pet in these situations.